 This photo will tell you part of the reason why:

 Yes, your eyes are not deceiving you.
 That’s a five-speed manual transmission in the spaceship minivan!
-This was only available in Europe-market vans, as far as I know, and so was the engine under the hood: a 2.3-liter Quad 4.
+This was only available in European-market vans, as far as I know, and so was the engine under the hood: a 2.3-liter Quad 4.

 As I wrote in my story “Here’s Why the Quad 4 Was One of GM’s Most Important Engines Ever,” the Quad 4 wasn’t a perfect engine.
 It was unrefined and hardly revolutionary by the time it made its debut in the late 1980s.
 But the dual overhead cam inline four was damn powerful for a naturally aspirated engine of its size, and it was also quite efficient.